FedCF: Fair Federated Conformal Prediction: Introduction

-We first discuss how to bound conditional coverage according to a user-specified fairness notion when data is decentralized.
-To facilitate this, we provide a sufficient set of terms that a client can compute using local data, how the server should aggregate these terms to bound the conditional coverage, and theoretically prove the validity of our approach.
+{ \textbf{Extending CF Theory to FL.}} We discuss how to bound conditional coverage according to a user-specified fairness notion when data is decentralized.
+To facilitate this, we develop a novel \textit{mixture-of-clients formalization}, in which we decompose the conditional coverage into a sufficient set of terms that each client can compute using local data, determine how the server should aggregate these terms to bound the conditional coverage, and theoretically prove the validity of our approach.

+{ \textbf{Descent-Based CF Formulation.}} We revise the original CF algorithm to reduce the number of communication rounds required.
+We do this by reformulating the original iterative approach presented in~\cite{vadlamani2025a} into a descent-based optimization framework.
+This allows FedCF to be embedded directly into an FL algorithm and to integrate naturally within existing FL systems.

-Next, we consider the client-server communication overhead and its tradeoff with preserving data privacy.
-Specifically, we propose two term-aggregation approaches, with one having less communication overhead and the other being more privacy-preserving of client data.
-We also revise the original CF algorithm to reduce the number of communication rounds required to construct a fair conformal predictor.
+{ \textbf{Flexible Aggregation Protocols.}} We consider the client-server communication overhead and its tradeoff with preserving data privacy.
+Specifically, we propose two approaches, with one having less communication overhead and the other being more privacy-preserving of client data.

-Lastly, we evaluate FedCF on several datasets, including tabular, graph, and image datasets, and for multiple popular fairness metrics, and observe that FedCF can control for a particular coverage gap level while maintaining the original CP coverage guarantee.
+{ \textbf{Real-World Empirical Validation.}} We evaluate FedCF on several datasets with naturally induced \textbf{\textit{data heterogeneity}}, across different modalities and popular fairness metrics.
+We observe that FedCF can control for a particular coverage gap level while maintaining the original CP guarantee.